 Today, your website should do much more.
 Your website is a spoke in your marketing strategy and must offer a lot more for visitors not only informing them, but encouraging them to take action: buy, learn, contact.
-Does your website do that?
+So are you using conversion focused website design?

 In the Internet’s early days, your customers wouldn’t necessarily go there first to find you.
 Today, if someone is looking for your business, if you’re not online, you don’t exist.
 That’s true for both B2B and B2C companies.